PaperPrototype/Intro-Coding-and-Computers/02 - C/Lecture/english.md

 }
 ```

 Now you can run this code!
-(Although it won't print anything... yet)
+(Although it won't print anything to the console... yet)

 There is a way to put a function below main.
 You just have to put a function "hint" above main.